qtxxgedfs/DirTreeCounter/README.md

 A Python script that generates a visual directory tree and counts files/folders in a specified directory.

-# Directory Structure Analyzer

-A Python script that generates a visual directory tree and counts files/folders in a specified directory.

 ## Features

 - Recursively traverses all subdirectories